Creative Community for Peace: Activity

-In 2019, 11,200 signed their petition expressing support the planned Eurovision Song Contest which was due to happen in Israel.
-The petition said in part that BDS protesters sought to transform the competition from a spirit of togetherness to a "weapon of division".
-The competition went forward.
+In 2019, 11,200 signed a CCFP petition expressing support for the planned Eurovision Song Contest which was scheduled to happen in Israel.

-In 2019, they hosted their second "Ambassadors of Peace" event with more than 400 entertainment industry executives in attendance.
+In 2019, CCFP hosted their second "Ambassadors of Peace" event with more than 400 entertainment industry executives in attendance.
 Ziggy Marley was honored at the event as one of their Ambassadors.
 Jacqueline Saturn was also celebrated as an "Ambassador".
-She said she travels to Israel yearly and "There's not a better place to witness unity than in Jerusalem".
 Another winner Aaron Bay-Schuck described CCFP as an organization which "understands that music is a force for change.
 Bay-Schuck also added that "the BDS movement is cowardly, hypocritical and bullying in its purest form."